-Sexual assault is one of the most under-reported crimes in Canada.
-According to the 2014 Statistics Canada General Social Survey on victimization, only 5% of sexual assaults were brought to the attention of the police that year.
-Research indicates that reasons for under-reporting include "the shame, guilt and stigma of sexual victimization," "the normalization of inappropriate or unwanted sexual behaviour," and "the perception that sexual violence does not warrant reporting."
+Sexual assault is the most under-reported crimes in Canada.
+According to Statistics Canada's 2014 General Social Survey on Victimization, only 5% of sexual assaults were brought to the attention of the police that year.
+This is confirmed by 2018 data from Statistics Canada's Survey of Safety in Public and Private Spaces.
+Research indicates that reasons for under-reporting include the shame, guilt and stigma of sexual victimization ... the normalization of inappropriate or unwanted sexual behaviour, and the perception that sexual violence does not warrant reporting.

 Many victims also report refraining from coming forward because of their "belief that they would not see a positive outcome in the justice system."
+The reluctance on the part of victims to report a sexual assault to the police "is often reinforced by the negative and sometimes traumatizing experiences described by other victims who have spoken with police or have participated in the criminal justice system."